 - Its spectrum can run complex queries with ease if the data is stored on Amazon S3 and the scaling of the compute and storage is allowed independently.

-- It provides simple, safe, and reliable backup.
+- It provides a simple, safe, and reliable backup.

-- It provides on-demand pricing by the hour for both data storage and compute power per node.
+- It provides on-demand pricing by the hour for both data storage and computes power per node.

 - It is good for aggregating or denormalizing data during reporting.

 - It has superfast querying capabilities for analytics.
 It also allows concurrent analysis.